Alfresco/docs-alfresco/saml-module/1.1/config/ping.md

 title: Configure PingFederate
 ---

-The following steps are example instructions for configuring PingFederate as the identity provider to use with SAML SSO in Alfresco.
+The following steps are example instructions for configuring PingFederate as the identity provider to use with the SAML Module in Alfresco.
 For detailed instructions on configuration use the [PingFederate documentation](https://support.pingidentity.com/s/PingFederate-help){:target="_blank"}.

 PingFederate can be configured manually or you can reuse or clone an [existing connection](#reuse-an-existing-connection).